frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/shift-management.md

 1. Go to Shift Request List, Click on New.
-1. Select Employee and Shift Type
+1. Select Employee and Shift Type.
 1. Set the Shift duration using From Date and To Date.
-1. Select Approver
+1. Select the Approver.
+If the selected approver does not have access to the Shift Request document, it is shared with the approver with "submit" permission.
-1. Save
+1. Save.

 	<img class="screenshot" alt="Shift Request" src="{{docs_base_url}}/assets/img/human-resources/shift-request.png">